Hacks-On/CollegeLink/README.md

 ### Introduction :

-This project is aimed at increasing competitiveness among students(preferably college students) by creating a platform for connecting, conversing and competing in various events held worldwide.
+This project is aimed at increasing competitiveness among students(preferably students of a specific college) by creating a platform for connecting, conversing and competing in various events held worldwide.

 College - Link is an android application wherein college students can register, create their profiles, add their skills, connect to other students of various fields and expand their network meanwhile forming a perfect team for their next competition!
 Being unaware of any upcoming event is out of the question now!